-- Note that you need current software maintenance, as the process for changing application servers involves installing Confluence or Confluence EAR-WAR.
+- Note that you need current software maintenance, as the process for changing application servers involves installing Confluence.

 - If the environment (e.g. the database system, the operating system and so on) that you are running Confluence in has changed, please ensure it still complies with the Confluence System Requirements.

 - If you are using an external database, familiarise yourself with all known issues for your specific database.
 Also make sure the Confluence database connector principal (the database user login) has sufficient permissions to modify the database schema.